 Here are some great activities for seniors at Easter that are ideal for all, including those with dementia, mobility issues, religious preferences.

 Easter Games for the Elderly

-Bingo is a favorite of many seniors, so why not make it a special event with adorable Easter Bingo Cards for Seniors such as these ones.
+Bingo is a favorite of many seniors, so why not make it a special event with adorable Easter Bingo Cards for Seniors.